Shantanu-0101/Books-Recommendation-System/README.md

 <h2>Future Improvements</h2>

-📊 Use content-based filtering (book genres, authors, keywords)
+-Use content-based filtering (book genres, authors, keywords)

-🤝 Hybrid model (collaborative + content-based)
+- Hybrid model (collaborative + content-based)

-🎨 Improve UI/UX with better frontend design
+- Improve UI/UX with better frontend design

-☁️ Deploy on Heroku/Render/Streamlit Cloud
+- Deploy on Heroku/Render/Streamlit Cloud

+🤝 Contributing

+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you’d like to change.